guentgia/bsy-lab-proc-II/proc-II-task-1.md

 The purpose of these cgroups is to manage CPU resource allocation and utilization for different processes and groups of processes.
 By creating separate cgroups for different processes or groups of processes, system administrators can enforce resource limits, prioritize CPU usage, and prevent certain processes from consuming too much CPU time and impacting system performance.

 The cgroups under the CPU hierarchy can be created by different system components, such as systemd or other process management tools.
-Depending on the system configuration and workload, there may be multiple cgroups present under the CPU hierarchy, each serving a specific purpose or grouping of processes.

-**How many processes are in cgroup user.slice/system.slice/init.slice?**
+**d) How many processes are in cgroup user.slice/system.slice/init.slice?**

 - user.slice: 9
 - system.slice: 19